containerbuildsystem/osbs-docs/docs/admins.rst

 This mechanism can also be used to temporarily disable a worker cluster by removing it from the list or adding ``enabled: false`` to the cluster description for each platform.

+.. _config.yaml-odcs:

+odcs
+''''

+Section used for ODCS related configuration.

+signing_intents
+  List of signing intents in their restrictive order.

+default_signing_intent
+  Name of the default signing intent to be used when one is not provided in ``container.yaml``.

 Setting up koji for container image builds
 ------------------------------------------